 The Celtic cross represents the region’s unique take on the Catholic cross.
 In addition, many Celtic folklore stories, such as the legend of Cu Chulainn, are still told in Ireland.

 Like Welsh, the Irish language of Gaelic is a Celtic language.
-Gaelic largely disappeared in the 19th century, when the English colonized Ireland, but the language is still spoken in the western part of the country.
+Gaelic largely disappeared in the 19th century, but the language is still spoken in the western part of the country.

 Across Europe, the Celts have been credited with many artistic innovations, including intricate stone carving and fine metalworking.

 As a result, elaborate Celtic designs in artifacts crafted from gold, silver and precious gemstones are a major part of museum collections throughout Europe and North America.

 Who were the ancient Celts?
 Shoreline Community College.

 Roberts, Alice.
 “The Celts: not quite the barbarians history would have us believe.”
 The Guardian.

 “Where the Celts come from and have lived for 3,000 years.”
 IrishCentral.com.

 “The Celts: Blood Iron and Sacrifice.”
 BBC Two.